Mick Mills, an Ipswich Town legend

-Former Ipswich Town and England captain Mick Mills is now the Suffolk ambassador for the Sir Bobby Robson Foundation.
+Former Ipswich Town captain Mick Mills is now the Suffolk ambassador for the Sir Bobby Robson Foundation, the phenomenally successful cancer charity launched by the legendary football manager 18 months before he died.
 Terry Hunt talked to Mills about the charity, about his football career, but most of all about his deep love of Suffolk

 Mick Mills is as far removed from the brash stereotype of modern-day footballers as it is possible to imagine.
 Neatly dressed, quietly spoken, and thoughtful, the former Ipswich Town and England captains persona is as much that of a successful businessman as a footballing legend.